HashiniSewwandi/HashiniSewwandi/README.md

 </b></p>
 <br>
 <p>
-👨🏽‍💻 HELLO I’m Hashini Sewwandi ;
+👨🏽‍💻 HELLO I’m Hashini Sewwandi ; <br>
 🔭 I am a student of Lithan Academy in Singapore<br>
 🤝 I am looking for a software developer job <br>
 🌱 I am pursuing software engineering degree< br>
-🍀 I am currently learning full stack techs such as NodeJS, Spring Boot, React, MongoDB, MySQL and more.
+🍀 I am currently learning full stack techs such as NodeJS, Spring Boot, React, MongoDB, MySQL and more.<br>
 👯 I hope to cooperate with you all<br>
 💬 Ask me about anything, I am happy to help;<br>
 ⚡️ I'm Still Student;<br>